top of page

 • Blogger - Black Circle

-As a Boricua Chicana my Call to Justice began as a child in the barrios and valleys of Los Angeles.
+As a Boricua Chicana, my Call to Justice began as a child in the barrios and valleys of Los Angeles.
 That upbringing focused on our cultural values of collaboration, integrity and liberation.
-Currently, I am Co-Lead Minister for the Church of the Larger Fellowship Unitarian Universalist.
-Previously, I served as Director of Administration and Finance at the Unitarian Universalist church in Charlottesville, Virginia and prior to that I was Director of Religious Education at the UU Fellowship of Waynesboro.
-I've also been a marketing and IT professional.

-In 2014 I was the first Latina elected to the Unitarian Universalist Association’s Board of Trustees, re-elected to a second term in 2017, and appointed Secretary of the Association.
-In 2017 I wrote an essay “On being a good ‘fit’ for the UUA”, calling out the white supremacy in hiring decisions at the UUA.
-This essay went on to receive national news coverage as more and more focus was brought to faith-based organizations dealing with white supremacy culture in their midst.
+In 2014 I was the first Latina and religious educator elected to the Unitarian Universalist Association’s Board of Trustees.
+I was re-elected to a second term in 2017, and appointed Secretary of the Association.
+In 2017 I wrote an essay “On being a good ‘fit’ for the UUA, calling out the white supremacy in hiring decisions at the UUA.
+This essay went on to receive national news coverage as increasing focus was brought to faith-based organizations dealing with white supremacy culture in their midst.

 In 2018, I founded Called to Justice, a faith-based coaching group focused on impactful Leadership Development for churches, non-profits and other organizations committed to justice.

-My husband Chris and twin sons Andreas and Miguel, along with the ancestors, are the foundational support for my calling to justice ministry.
+My husband Chris and twin sons Andreas and Miguel, along with the ancestors, are the foundational support for my Call to Justice.

 IMG_7626.jpg